INVESTMENT IDEAS FOR 2020

 In reality, predicting what will happen to markets over the coming year is a futile exercise.
 We tend to suggest investors focus on the longer term, as ultimately the strongest companies will survive and continue to generate earnings that could help drive share prices.

-But caution might be warranted, as some economies are showing some weakness and earnings growth is no longer as high in some markets.
-For that reason we've picked a range of investment trusts to consider, which focus on different areas of the market and could help maintain diversification in a wider portfolio.
+Because of the uncertainty, we've picked a range of investment trusts to consider, which focus on different areas of the market and could help maintain diversification in a wider portfolio.

 Investment trusts can borrow money in order to buy more investments.
 This is called ‘gearing’.
 It magnifies gains and losses, so if used it increases risk.
 Please make sure you’re comfortable with a trust’s approach to gearing, and the costs and charges, before investing.
 Details can be found in the trust’s annual report.
 Please read each trust’s Key Information Document too.